 There may be additional costs such as course fees, materials, and textbooks.

 **Tuition calculations for eligible students in this chart do not include some course fees (if applicable) or cost of textbooks that are not covered by the tuition waiver program.

 When do I have to sign up for my class?

 For Aspirations courses you need to sign up for your classes during the add/drop period at the beginning of the semester.
 View the Academic Calendar.
-For dual enrollment courses please check with your school counselor.
+For Concurrent Enrollment courses please check with your school counselor.

-What is the difference between Aspirations and Dual Enrollment?
+What is the difference between Aspirations and Concurrent Enrollment?

 Aspirations courses are taught by UMPI faculty through the UMPI campus or online.
-Dual enrollment are courses taught at high schools by UMPI-approved high school teachers.
+Concurrent Enrollment are courses taught at high schools by UMPI-approved high school teachers.
 These courses cost $20/academic credit.
 They count toward your high school diploma AND toward the University of Maine at Presque Isle transcript.
 You can take Aspirations through the Presque Isle campus, Houlton Center, or Online.

 Why is Early College important?

 A college degree or certificate has become increasingly important for the jobs of your future.
 These jobs have much higher earning power on average, and over the course of your life, this could be in excess of a million dollars!
 When you get an early start to college not only will you earn more sooner but you will spend a lot less to get there.